paulwong16/paulwong16.github.io/_pages/about.md

   - /about.html
 ---

 I am a Bachelor in Telecommunication Engineering at Beijing University of Posts and Telecommunications (<a href="https://www.bupt.edu.cn/" target="_blank">BUPT</a>) expected to graduate in July 2019, and I am currently a research intern in SLAM Group at Megvii Research (<a href="https://www.faceplusplus.com/" target="_blank">Face ++</a>). <a href="http://paulwong16.github.io/files/Resume.pdf" target="_blank">Click here</a> to view my up-to-date CV.
-If you want to know more about me **or you'd like to join us**, please feel free to shot me an email (paul dot wangzhijie at outlook dot com).
+If you want to know more about me, please feel free to shot me an email (paul dot wangzhijie at outlook dot com).
+(Also if you'd like to join slam group@megvii, I will forward to my colleague.)

 # Research Interests #